matloff/revisit/README.md

 As an illustration, suppose this code was written by the author of the study, in our  package file **examples/pima.R**.
 We copy that to the file **pima.R** in the directory from which we launched RStudio.
+(We could do this by hand before launch, or via the function **getexample()** included in the package.)
 We then type 'pima' into the Filename box, and click Load Code.

 The screen now looks like this: